filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 To mitigate the [well-known risks of compiling Solidity](https://101blockchains.com/solidity-issues/) used by the EVM, we're not working directly in Solidity.
 Instead, we're building the reference SDK in Rust, which produces very succinct WebAssembly (WASM) code that keeps runtime costs down.

-Smart contracts use virtual entities, called _Actors_, to perform transactions.
+Filecoin smart contracts use virtual entities, called _Actors_, to perform transactions.
 Actors are assigned various capabilities, carry a FIL currency balance, and can interact with other actors.
 Because user-defined actors will exponentially increase demand for space on the blockchain, we're looking into solutions that support speedier processing, such as:

 - [Hierarchical consensus](https://research.protocol.ai/blog/2022/scaling-blockchains-with-hierarchical-consensus/#:~:text=Hierarchical%20consensus%20is%20a%20framework,other%20subnet%20in%20the%20hierarchy) with parallel execution: Enabling more processes to be done at the same time.
 - [Sharding](https://www.sofi.com/learn/content/what-is-sharding/#:~:text=Sharding%20involves%20splitting%20a%20blockchain,a%20larger%20volume%20of%20transactions.): A kind of partitioning that separates data into smaller, faster, more easily managed chunks.